bastikun/bastikun.github.io/index.md

 --Describe table
 exec sp_columns MyTable

---show SP content
+--Show SP content
 sp_helptext

---seek SP
+--Seek SP
 select * from  sys.procedures
 where name like '%name_of_proc%'

+--Check where SP resided
+EXEC sp_msforeachdb
+'if exists(select 1 from [?].sys.objects where name=''siriussp_rsReleaseHolds'')
+select ''?'' as FoundInDb from [?].sys.objects where name=''siriussp_rsReleaseHolds'''

---seek content in SP
+--Seek content in SP
 SELECT ROUTINE_NAME, ROUTINE_DEFINITION
 FROM INFORMATION_SCHEMA.ROUTINES
 WHERE ROUTINE_DEFINITION LIKE '%Foo%'